krobbi/coldest-night/README.md

 contains a GitHub Pages site for the game, which redirects to its itch.io page.

-Running the game will create directories and files in a `krobbizoid/coldest-night` directory alongside the Godot Engine editor data/settings folder (in `%AppData%` on Windows).
+Running the game will create directories and files in a `krobbizoid/coldest-night/` directory alongside the Godot Engine editor data/settings folder (in `%AppData%` on Windows).
+This is known as the `user://` directory.

-Please use the target Godot Engine version and wait for all assets to be reimported before running or exporting the game from the Godot Engine editor.

 __Do not distribute any builds or source material of the game.__